Home

 Ink Cartridges

 Most Best Buy stores have a bin at their front entrance where you can deposit used ink cartridges for recycling.
-Staples, Office Max and Office Depot Ink Cartridges will give a $3 store credit on certain makes of ink cartridges if you join their rewards program.
+Staples, Office Max and Office Depot will give a $3 store credit on certain makes of ink cartridges if you join their rewards program.

 Light Bulbs

 Fluorescent light bulbs contain a small amount of mercury and California law prohibits putting them in the trash.
 Household Hazardous Waste Facilities, IKEA, Home Depot, and many hardware stores will accept them for recycling.
 Even though fluorescent bulbs contain mercury, incandescent bulbs are responsibile for releasing more mercury into the environment.
-Source.

 Magazines